Rehoboth, Massachusetts: Government

 The town is part of the Fourth Bristol state representative district, including Seekonk and parts of Swansea and Norton.
 In the state senate, the town is part of the Bristol and Norfolk district, which includes part of the city of Attleboro and all or part of the towns of Dover, Foxborough, Mansfield, Medfield, Norton, Seekonk, Sharon and Walpole.
 Rehoboth is patrolled by Troop D (Southeast District), 4th Barracks (located in Middleborough) of the Massachusetts State Police.
 On the national level, the town is part of Massachusetts's 4th congressional district, which is represented by Jake Auchincloss.
 The state's senators are: Ed Markey, and Elizabeth Warren.

-Rehoboth municipal government operates from town offices located in a one-story building on Peck Street, previously a Project Nike site.
+Rehoboth municipal government operates from town offices located at 340 Anawan Street; the land and building was purchased for $995,000 after voters approved a warrant article in May 2021, with offices relocated to the structure shortly thereafter.
+The former town hall complex was located in a one-story building on Peck Street, previously a Project Nike site, which is now used for storage.

 Municipal government is overseen by a five-member board of selectmen and a town administrator.
 Residents may vote on town governing issues at town meetings which are held in the spring and fall.
 The current board of selectmen consists of: Frederick "Skip" Vadnais (chair), Michael Diegnan and George Solas with two vacant seats.